Surendranagar district

 Surendranagar district is an administrative district in Saurashtra region of Gujarat state in India.
 It has a population of approximately 1.7 million people.
 Surendranagar, along with the twin city of Wadhwan, has a total of 400,000 inhabitants, and is known as "Camp".
+The district headquarters is Surendranagar.

 Etymology

 Surendranagar district takes its name from its headquarters Surendranagar.
 Originally it was the place where the British political agent for Wadhwan lived and became known as Wadhwan Camp.
 After the agent left in 1946, Wadhwan Camp was renamed after Surendrasinhji Jorawarsinhji (1922–1983), then-ruler of Wadhwan, and became known as Surendranagar.
 Even today the city is still called the 'Camp' locally from its old name.

 The district overall, when the various princely states had been merged, was known as 'Jhalavad', the land of the Jhala Rajputs, who held many of the states.
 Their name derives from an apocryphal incident in the palace of Harpaldev, their ancestor.
 A wild elephant had burst into a courtyard where his children were playing, but their mother managed to fend off the elephant and rescue the children.
 As she held them, they received the name 'Jhala'from the Gujarati word Jhalavun (to hold).